lombo-cmyk/moneymoneymoney/transactions/README.md

-# Plate to put transactions downloaded from your bank account.
+# Exemplary place to put transactions downloaded from your bank account.
 Better not upload it remotely :)

 ## Expected layout of the CSV file:
 ...